halogenandtoast/oath/README.md

 [![Code Climate](https://codeclimate.com/github/halogenandtoast/monban.png)](https://codeclimate.com/github/halogenandtoast/monban)

-Monban is designed to be very simple and extensible user authentication.
-It's goal is to give all the power to the developer instead of forcing them to make Monban work with their system
+Monban is designed to be a very simple and extensible user authentication library for rails.
+Its goal is to give all the power to the developer instead of forcing them to make Monban work with their system.

 # Why use Monban?

 Monban makes authentication simple:

-- Uses warden
+- Easy to use in tests with dependency injection
 - Provides convenient controller helpers
-- Provides a rails generator for default controllers and views
 - Very customizable

 Monban doesn't do the following: